What to do during a power outage?

 Firstly, if there is any emergency or extreme risk as a result of a power outage, don’t hesitate to call 000 to access emergency services immediately.

 If you are experiencing power loss as a result of structural issues with your local poles or wires, your local distributor, rather than energy provider, will be the appropriate point of contact.
 If you’re not sure who to call, you can check the distributor list here.

 General safety precautions:

 NBN connected equipment won’t operate during a power outage.
 Different types of NBN connects are affected differently by power loss, so it’s important to determine which type of connection you have at home or in the office.
 Check the various ways NBN is affected here.
-It’s good to have charged mobile phones at the ready and a list of important contacts so you can retain communication and receive updates about power restoration.

 Determining the cause of the power outage:

 If your safety switch has not flipped, there may be a power outage in your area.
 Call your distributor and they will be able to tell you where power is out and their estimate for when it will be restored.
 Alternatively you can generally review this information on your distributors website, or sign up for real time alerts to receive text messages for distributors planned and unplanned outages.

 Power outages in a street or neighborhood can occur for numerous reasons including fallen trees or branches, road or ground work, animal interference, or inclement weather.
 Make sure you never approach fallen or damaged power lines as there is high risk for electrocution or fire.

 When power is restored, it may be tempting to go back to your daily business as usual.
 In most cases, you should be safe to plug everything back in.
 When it comes to refrigerated food and medication however, it’s important to be on the cautious side.
 If refrigerated medications were not kept cool for a long period of time, it may be safer to throw them out or contact the manufacturer.
 To stay on the safe side, get rid of thawing or perishable food and start fresh.